aocsa/aocsa/README.md

 - [CuDF](https://github.com/rapidsai/cudf) -  GPU DataFrame Library
 - [Blazingsql](https://github.com/blazingdb/blazingsql) - BlazingSQL is a lightweight, GPU accelerated, SQL engine for Python.
 Built on RAPIDS cuDF.

-💬 Ask me about:  I am always eager to connect with like-minded professionals and explore opportunities to push the boundaries of what’s possible with data and high-performance computing.
-Feel free to reach out for collaborations or discussions on related topics.
+💬 Ask me about: I am enthusiastic about connecting with fellow professionals who share a passion for innovation in data and high-performance computing.
+If you're interested in collaborating or discussing related topics, please don’t hesitate to reach out!

 📫 How to reach me: [linkedin](https://www.linkedin.com/in/aocsa/), [twitter](https://twitter.com/aocsa), [more about me](https://linktr.ee/aocsa)